adus/portal-documentation/_documents/access_examples.md

 #### Curl Example \#1 - Highways Data, Single Day

-The following sample query on the Highways dataset returns CSV formatted data with a 15 minute resolution for the highways with ID values 3 and 54 (I-205 NB, and I-205 NB Washington) for May 11, 2020.
+The following sample request for data from the Highways dataset returns CSV formatted data with a 15 minute resolution for the highways with ID values 3 and 54 (I-205 NB, and I-205 NB Washington) for May 11, 2020.
 It then saves that data into a csv file using -o.

 ```
 curl 'http://new.portal.its.pdx.edu:8080/highways/api/freewaydata/?start_date=2020-05-11&end_date=2020-05-11&